 We have yet to talk to a Law School Dean that uses the average.
 We’re in a fortunate position to speak with law school deans about various admissions practices.
 When asked this question, thus far no dean has told us they use the average score.
 All have stated they use the high score.
 This covers schools in the T6, T14, T25, and all the way through the rankings.

 You May be Referencing Out of Date Information

 So what about the law schools that have websites referencing averages?
-They explicitly say they don’t the high score!
+They explicitly say they don’t only use the high score!
 This is the one counterpoint that often comes up when discussing this issue.
 Namely, some schools appear to reference the use of averages (such as NYU), or holistically considering all available scores (like Yale).
 I’ll let our good friend Mike Spivey from Spivey Consulting explain why schools still reference averages.